 The sin of greed arises from the belief that God cannot be trusted to take care of my needs and so I horde and hide the essentials of daily living.
 Greed’s antidote is trust in God and charity toward others.

-We are Franciscan Media, a sponsored ministry of the Franciscan friars of St. John the Baptist Province.
+We are Franciscan Media, a sponsored ministry of the Franciscan Friars of Our Lady of Guadalupe Province.
 We strive to inspire a loving world that embraces the Franciscan spirit of harmony, joy, and simplicity.
 May our resources renew your spirit as we share God’s love in the spirit of St. Francis.